SherG/cool-iron/blog/ai-content-developments.md

 * Synchronicity Labs has used ChatGPT and other technologies to deliver what seems to be a superior <a href="https://twitter.com/therealprady/status/1680645510103977987">video translation product</a> (in closed beta).
 * <a href="https://elevenlabs.io/" target="blanl">ElevenLabs</a> generates high-quality audio from text, and can do it in any voice or language, including your own.
 (Synchronicity Labs uses ElevenLabs in their tech stack.)
 * Those with massive document troves to summarize will want to check out <a href="https://claude.ai/" target="blank">Anthropic's Claude</a>.
 This tool can also be used to summarize PDFs, which can save research time.
 (Rather than reading 50+ pages a researcher can get a succinct and accurate summary and decide whether to read the entire document.)
 * We've been impressed with <a href="https://www.assemblyai.com/playground/source" target="blank">Assembly.ai's pristine transcripts</a> of video and audio files.
 Also see <a href="https://www.assemblyai.com/blog/lemur/" target="blank">LeMUR</a>, part of Assembly.ai's API.
 LeMUR is used to build apps on voice data.
+It's not surprising that CallRail, the call tracking heavyweight, jumped at the opportunity to build with LeMUR.
 * An example of an app built on voice data is <a href="https://fireflies.ai/" target="blank">Fireflies.ai</a>.
 It records and transcribes meetings, organizing content by sections and filters like "Questions" and "Tasks."
 Fireflies will auto-generate action items.
 And you can voice-trigger tasks to be set up in project management platforms like Trello or Asana.
 Fireflies can also send out summaries and log call notes under related contacts in a CRM.
 Interestingly, some business users indicate Fireflies, by improving communication, is shortening their sales pipeline.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1691863141/fireflies-ai-example_ekpx8s.png" >